Layout Style

 12. CAN WOMEN BE SEX ADDICTED?

 Yes!
-Properly understood, the levels of female sex addiction are almost certainly the same or even higher then those of men.
+Properly understood, the levels of female sex addiction are almost certainly the same or even higher than those of men.
 A small percentage of the time, the behaviours are the same (masturbation, erotica, pornography, internet activity, anonymous encounters etc) as for men, but, a far higher percentage of the time, they focus more on fantasy, obsessive romantic attachments, compulsive affairs and the relentless force of the desire to be held in the hearts of all men -- whatever the cost to health, heart or dignity.
-For women, the roots are usually based in a family/societal structure that breeds deep patterns of silence about heart needs and there are practical, tried and proven solutions to get you on your way out of silence and to healing.
+For women, the roots are usually based in a family/societal structure that breeds deep patterns of silence about heart needs, and there are practical, tried and proven solutions to get you on your way out of silence and to healing.

-And, while the problem is NOT in any way a question of sexual addiction, we have worked with many women (and men) trapped in the sex trade and the adult film industry and the number of women seeking treatment and freedom from the bondage that industry creates is rapidly rising.
+And, while the problem is NOT in any way a question of sexual addiction, we have worked with many women (and men) trapped in the sex trade and the adult film industry, and the number of women seeking treatment and freedom from the bondage that industry creates is rapidly rising.
 You can get free and stay free!

 13. IS THERE ANY WAY TO HELP OUR CHILDREN NOT BECOME SEXUALLY ADDICTED?